Transparency data

 • We are now assessing all new applications within expected timescales.

-Changes to the performance data we publish:
+Understanding the performance data we publish:

 • We now publish data on the most requested information relating to timescales for validation, including validation of marketing authorisation and variation applications, patient information quality unit (PIQU) and compliance reviews.
-All these procedures are complying with expected timescales, and trade associations advise these timescales being met should be used by applicants as indicators that MHRA are on track to complete all new assessments within statutory timeframes.
+All these procedures are complying with expected timescales, and trade associations advise these timescales being met should be taken by applicants as indicators that MHRA is on track to complete all new assessments within statutory timeframes.

-We have been working to maximise the effectiveness and efficiency of the process changes implemented on 1 March and continue to review these changes alongside ongoing work with stakeholders.
+• We have been working to maximise the effectiveness and efficiency of the process changes implemented on 1 March and continue to review these changes alongside ongoing work with stakeholders.
 We intend to embed improvements in processing medicines licensing applications in standard working practice and will communicate further on this once our immediate priority to restore performance to predictable and statutory timeframes is complete.
 We have reviewed the effectiveness of these process changes and updated our process changes guidance to clarify any changes.

 MHRA webinars with enhanced information and guidance to support applicants are available online: